Associate of Respiratory Care: Degree Overview

 The curriculum in a respiratory care program includes anatomy and the technical aspects of patient care, but a respiratory therapist also must have a good command of chemistry and math principles.
 Good communications skills are essential, too.
 Course topics may include:

 - Basic anatomy

 - Computer skills

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment for respiratory therapists would grow by 21% from 2008-2018, due primarily to an aging population, but also due to increasing involvement of respiratory care professionals in overall case management (www.bls.gov).
-The median salary for a respiratory therapist was $55,250 in May 2011, the BLS reported.
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment for respiratory therapists would grow by 19% from 2012-2022, due primarily to an aging population, but also due to increasing involvement of respiratory care professionals in overall case management (www.bls.gov).
+The median annual salary for a respiratory therapist was $55,870 in May 2012, the BLS reported.

 Licensing, Professional Certification and Continuing Education

 Most states require that respiratory therapists be licensed.
 Licensing is usually achieved by meeting the certification requirements of the National Board for Respiratory Care (NBRC), which offers certifications at several levels and in several specialty areas.